ian688t6/VTCP/README.md

-## The source VTCP for "Viehcle Terminal Communication Protocol" is a library developed by RuiFeng.Co.Ltd
+## The source VTCP for "Viehcle Terminal Communication Protocol JT-808" is a library

 libvtcp is a liberary for VTCP
 - common